 - If you are pregnant, avoid traveling to areas with active Zika Travel Health Notices.
 If you must travel, prevent mosquito bites and sexual transmission of Zika virus during and after travel according to the CDC guidelines.

-- If you or your partner are planning a pregnancy and you travel to an area with an active Zika Travel Health Notice, prevent mosquito bites, prevent sexual transmission, and delay pregnancy according to the CDC guidelines.
+- If you are planning a pregnancy and you travel to an area with an active Zika Travel Health Notice, prevent mosquito bites, prevent sexual transmission, and delay pregnancy according to the CDC guidelines.

 Some areas still have low levels of Zika virus transmission even if there is no active Zika Travel Health Notice.
 For information about Zika risk in specific countries and territories, see https://www.cdc.gov/zika/geo/index.html.
 It is hard to know the exact level of transmission in many areas.
 Carefully consider the risks of Zika before traveling to areas with current or past transmission of Zika virus.